UST-EDMM/tosca-lightning/README.md

 ### Transform to Kubernetes

-Now we can use the TOSCA Lightning Transformation CLI to translate the generated model into files and artifacts required by Kubernetes for deployment.
+Now we can use the EDMM Transformation Framework CLI to translate the generated model into files and artifacts required by Kubernetes for deployment.

 > **Workaround: Correct file specs in `petclinic.yml`**
 >